claresudbery/clare-wiki-ably/pages/think/leading/tech-lead-new-project-checklist.md

 - Do a performance audit asap - can performance be improved?
 How?
 - Do a resources audit - is money being spent on unnecessary products and services?
 Can savings be made?
-- Look for quick wins - eg improving performance, making savings on services.
+- Look for quick wins / low hanging fruit - eg improving performance, making savings on services.
 Tis is the kind of thing that can really benefit from fresh eyes and allows you to make a quick positive impact and therefore cement trust and good relationships, if handled right
     - Do NOT assign blame in this process.
 You are there to help, not to make other people look bad - particularly if those people are still working in the same organisation, or are closely connected.

 ## Building new relationships